LowriWilliams/my_academic_website/content/talk/IPPP Internal Seminar/index.md

 ---
-title: Analytical amplitudes and the CHY formalism
+title: Spinor-helicity amplitudes and the CHY formalism
 event: IPPP Internal Seminar
 event_url: https://conference.ippp.dur.ac.uk/event/851/
 location: Durham, UK
 summary: IPPP Internal Seminar
-abstract: "Abstract"
+abstract: "I will review a technique to obtain analytical spinor-helicity rational coefficients for loop amplitudes from floating-point numerical evaluations, with explicit examples for QCD processes.
+Afterwards, I will discuss the Cachazo-He-Yuan formalism for massless scattering.
+I will show how arbitrary-precision numerical solutions of the scattering equations lead to compact analytical tree-level amplitudes in a variety of theories, including the first complete set of five-point $(DF)^2$ amplitudes."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.